Credit Bureaus – Why are there 3 ?

 One of the things that people new to credit repair and financial literacy often wonder is why there are three different credit reporting agencies.
 If it’s an official agency, wouldn’t one do the job?
 The answers have a lot to do with how the agencies are structured and their actual roles in individuals’ credit scoring.
+So, let’s understand why there are there are three different business credit reporting agencies.

 1. They’re for-profit companies.